Education during the slave period in the United States: History

 Despite the lack of importance generally given to writing instruction, there were some notable exceptions; perhaps the most famous of these was Phillis Wheatley, whose poetry won admiration on both sides of the Atlantic.

 The end of slavery and, with it, the legal prohibition of slave education did not mean that education for former slaves or their descendants became widely available.
 Racial segregation in schools, de jure and then de facto, and inadequate funding of schools for African Americans, if they existed at all, continued into the twenty-first century (2022).

+Some current advocates for Public School Reform, cite the comparison between the goals of prohibiting education to maintain slavery, compared to the modern phenomenon of fighting school reform and upholding the current system, of underfunding and miseducation in an effort to uphold the school to prison pipeline.